kenjis/ci-phpunit-test/docs/FunctionAndClassReference.md

 Replace function on the fly.

-To use this, you have to enable monkey patching.
-See [How to Write Tests](HowToWriteTests.md#monkey-patching).

 #### `MonkeyPatch::resetFunctions()`

 Reset all patched functions.

 This method is called on `TestCase::tearDown()` by default.
 So you don't have to call it normally.

-To use this, you have to enable monkey patching.
-See [How to Write Tests](HowToWriteTests.md#monkey-patching).

 #### `MonkeyPatch::patchMethod($classname, $params)`